alis-exchange/build/docs/guides/how-to-guides/configure-your-IDE.md

 The `Import Paths` are used to find imported `*.proto` files.
 At this stage, we will simply add the Google protos.<br />

-> ❗ Ensure that you have run the command `alis org get google` from your terminal to get the relevant protos downloaded locally.
+> ❗ Ensure that you have run either the `alis init` or `alis get google` command from your terminal to get the relevant protos downloaded locally.

 Unselect the option to `Configure automatically` and add the path to the Google proto directory, _/Users/{YourUsername}/alis.build/google/proto_, to the `Import Paths`.